-Here and there might be seen individuals in their last agonies.
-They were unknown and apparently unnoticed.
-There was no offer of sympathy to relieve them in the least their misery.
-Their companions were dejected,.
-They were weighed down with their own sorrows.
+Here and there might be seen individuals in the last agonies of expiring nature, unknown, and apparently unnoticed.
+There was no offer of sympathy to alleviate in the least their misery.
+Their companions appeared dejected, weighed down with their own sorrows.
 My heart sickens at the remembrance of that awful scene.

-As I came on the crowded deck, I saw directly in front of me one feeble and worn down by long suffering to a mere skeleton.
+As I came on the crowded deck, I saw directly in front of me one emaciated and worn down by long suffering to a mere skeleton.
 He was pining away and apparently near eternity.

-I looked over into the hold.
+I looked over into the steerage.
+The hot, mephitic air almost overpowered me.
 At the foot of the ladder lay two of the most miserable beings I ever beheld.
-They were appeared as though their bones almost protruded from their flesh.
-Large sores had been worn upon their sides and limbs.
-They had been forced to lie upon the hard planks on the deck of the vessel.
-They lay directly under the hatchway where they had crawled to obtain a little purer air.
+They were reduced, as the one above named, so that their bones almost protruded from their flesh.
+Large sores had been worn upon their sides and limbs, as they had been compelled to lie upon the hard plank composing the deck of the vessel.
+They lay directly under the hatchway, whither they had crawled, apparently to obtain a little purer air.
 One I thought dead, until by some slight motion of the limbs I discovered his agonies were not yet ended.
 The other lay with his face toward me, and such an expression of unmitigated anguish I never before saw.
 I cannot banish the horrid picture.
 These were not isolated cases, but as they were those that were first noticed they made, perhaps, a stronger impression on my mind.